mediadrop/mediadrop/doc/install/apache-wsgi.rst

 ------------------------
 By default, all files are served through MediaDrop.
-The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaCore will still check for static files before serving any page.
+The configuration above ensures that Apache will serve all static files (.css, .js, and images) directly, but MediaDrop will still check for static files before serving any page.
 There are two speedups we can enable here.

 First, edit one line in ``/path/to/deployment.ini``.
 Find